 High School HeroesX Introduction

-My name is Eli Wachs, and I founded High School HeroesX with the belief that youth can effect meaningful change on the world both today and tomorrow.
+My name is Eli Wachs, and I founded High School HeroesX in 2013 with the belief that youth can effect meaningful change on the world both today and tomorrow.
 As XPRIZE founder Peter Diamandis writes in his book Abudance, it is no coincidence that young people were behind getting spacecraft’s to the moon in the 60’s and behind the dot.com boom.

 In late October 2014, I hosted a challenge development session for the seven participating Philadelphia schools.
 After hearing from Dr. James Thompson, a Wharton professor on social entrepreneurship, the students broke out into small groups to deliberate the challenge they believed should be selected.
 The result was a challenge designed around working with economically disadvantaged schools in the Philadelphia- area to increase high school graduation rates.
 The winning teams for this challenge a year later received over 1500 dollars in grant money to increase the scale of their projects, which combined computer literacy, career development, and coding.
 Since our launch, I have spoken about the organization on NBC and through a piece I wrote for the Huffington Post.